longkai/kennylong.io/README.md

 --- sample, only `date` is required
 title: # only required if not specify in markdown
 date: 2016-01-07T02:50:41+08:00 # required, must be this format(i.e., RFC3339)
-hide: false # if true this article won't show in the list
+hide: false # if true this article won't appear in the list
-location: somewhere
-background: banner image for this article
 summary: summary for this article
 weather: hey, what's the weather like?
 license: # "all-rights-reserved", "cc-40-by", "cc-40-by-sa", "cc-40-by-nd", "cc-40-by-nc", "cc-40-by-nc-nd", "cc-40-by-nc-sa", "cc-40-zero", "public-domain".
 The default is "all-rights-reserved".
+location: somewhere
+background: banner image for this article
 tags:
   - tag1
   - tag2